These Instant Pot Crispy Potatoes are a fast and easy way to get these delicious spuds on your dinner table!

 An open Instant Pot with cut potatoes in a green silicone steamer.

-If you’re using an electric pressure cooker like an Instant Pot, simply press the Manual or Pressure Cook button and program it cook for 5 minutes under high pressure.
+If you’re using an electric pressure cooker like an Instant Pot, simply press the Manual or Pressure Cook button and set the cooking time for 5 minutes under high pressure.
 Lock the lid, with the valve in the sealing position and let the Instant Pot do its thing.

 Placing the lid on the Instant Pot to make crispy potatoes